nawrotlab/larvaworld/README.md

    1. Virtual body
             The 2D body consists of 1, 2(default) or more segments, featuring viscoelastic forces (torsional spring model), olfactory and touch sensors at                     desired locations and a mouth for feeding.
 Exemplary models with angular and linear motion optimized to fit empirical data are available                           featuring differential motion of the front and rear segments and realistic velocities and accelerations at both plains.
-Furthermore optional use                   of the Box2D physics engine is available as illustrated in an example of realistic imitation of real larvae with a multi-segment body model.
+Furthermore, optional use                   of the Box2D physics engine is available as illustrated in an example of realistic imitation of real larvae with a multi-segment body model.
    2. Sensorimotor effectors
             Crawling, lateral bending and feeding are modeled as oscillatory processes, either independent, coupled or mutually exclusive.
 The individual                     modules and their interaction are easily configurable through the GUI.
 Body-dependent phasic interference can be defined as well.
 An olfactory                     sensor dynamically tracks odor gradients enabling chemotactic navigation.
-Feedback from the environment is only partially supported as in the case                 of reoccurent feeding motion at succesfull food encounter.
+Feedback from the environment is only partially supported as in the case                 of recurrent feeding motion at successful food encounter.
    3. Intermittent behavior
             Intermittent function of the oscillator modules is available through definition of specific spatial or temporal distributions.
 Models featuring                   empirically-fitted intermittent crawling interspersed by brief pauses can be readily tested.
 Time has been quantized at the scale of single                       crawling or feeding motions.
    4. Olfactory learning
             A neuron-level detailed mushroom-body model has been integrated to the locomotory model, enabling olfactory learning after associative                             conditioning of novel odorants to food.
 The short neuron-level temporal scale (0.1 ms) has been coupled to the 0.1 s behavioral timestep in parallel               simulation.
 Detailed implementations of an established olfactory learning behavioral paradigm are supported.
    5. Energetics and life-history
             A widely-accepted dynamic energy budget (DEB) model runs in the background and controls energy allocation to growth and biomass maintenance.
 The model             has been fitted to Drosophila and accurately reproduces the larva life stage in terms of body-length, wet-weight, instar duration and time to                     pupation.
 The long timescale model (in days) has been coupled to the behavioral timescale as well.
-Therefore virtual larvae can be realistically                   reared in substrates of specified quality before entering the behavioral simulation or can be starved for defined periods during or before being                   tested.
+Therefore, virtual larvae can be realistically                   reared in substrates of specified quality before entering the behavioral simulation or can be starved for defined periods during or before being                   tested.
    6. Hunger drive and foraging phenotypes
             The DEB energetics module has been coupled to behavior via a variety of model configurations, each based on different assumptions.
-For example in one             implementation a hunger/satiety homeostatic drive that tracks the enrgy reserve density deriving from metabolism controls the exploration VS                       exploitation behavioral balance, boosting consumption after food deprivation and vice versa.
+For example in one             implementation a hunger/satiety homeostatic drive that tracks the energy reserve density deriving from metabolism controls the exploration VS                       exploitation behavioral balance, boosting consumption after food deprivation and vice versa.
 The rover and sitter foraging phenotypes have been                   modeled, integrating differential glucose absorption to differential exploration pathlength and food consumption.